-Externship selection of four (4) weeks outside of Puerto Rico: United States or international sites.
-Selection may be private optometry, ophthalmology or joint practices, that offer primary care or specialty practices, as well as hospitals or health care centers.
+Credits 2.5 Externship selection of four (4) weeks outside of Puerto Rico: United States or international Clinic hours 160 sites.
+Selection may be private optometry, ophthalmology or joint practices, that offer Duration: 4 weeks. primary care or specialty practices, as well as hospitals or health care centers.